neoclide/vim-easygit/Readme.md

 # Easygit

-A feature less git wrapper for vim, it tries to provide goodness of using git in side vim, while avoid the madness complexity.
+A feature less git wrapper for vim, it tries to provide goodness of using git inside vim, while avoid the madness complexity.

-If you want a feature git plugin, you can use [vim-fugitive](https://github.com/tpope/vim-fugitive).
+If you want a featured git plugin, you can use [fugitive](https://github.com/tpope/vim-fugitive).

 ## Documentation